microsoft/pg_paxos/README.md

 This PostgreSQL extension provides a basic implementation of the Paxos algorithm in PL/pgSQL and basic table replication through Paxos.
 It is in a very early stage, consider it primarily for educational purposes.

 pg_paxos can be used to replicate a table across multiple PostgreSQL servers.
 Every INSERT/UPDATE/DELETE on a replicated table is logged through Paxos.
-When a query is performed on the table, pg_paxos first ensures that all preceding queries in the Paxos log have been applied, providing strong consistency.
+When a query is performed on the table, pg_paxos first ensures that all preceding queries in the Multi-Paxos log have been applied, providing strong consistency.
 By using the Paxos algorithm, pg_paxos is also robust to failure of a minority of nodes (e.g. 2 out of 5).

 ## Installation